Chart Color Schemes

 Health performance in Griffith Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Griffith Surrounds faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Private health cover is very low at approximately 48%, covering around 6,382 people, compared to the national average of 55.3%.
+Approximately 48% of its total population (~6,393 people) has private health cover, compared to the national average of 55.3%.

-The most common medical conditions are asthma and arthritis, affecting 10.8% and 8.9% of residents respectively.
-Around 67.1% of residents declare themselves completely clear of medical ailments, slightly lower than the 67.6% across Rest of NSW.
-The area has 18.3%, or approximately 2,428 people, aged 65 and over.
+The most common medical conditions in the area are asthma and arthritis, affecting 10.8 and 8.9% of residents respectively.
+However, 67.1% of residents declare themselves completely clear of medical ailments, slightly lower than the Rest of NSW figure of 67.6%.
+As of 2021, 18.3% of Griffith Surrounds' residents are aged 65 and over (2,432 people).

 Frequently Asked Questions - Health